 We generally consider physics to be the most “basic” of sciences, because it is self-contained and explained by no other science.
 It in turn explains chemistry – and therefore geology – and parts of biology.
 Thermodynamics, quantum mechanics and relativity lie within the domain of physics.
 They are explained here, because they are necessary to an understanding of the first subject, cosmology.
 Evolution through natural selection is also explained here.
-Plate tectonics fits well into the chapter on geology.
-Chemistry is a fairly vast subject, more than a theory, and will be discussed with physics and also with biology.
+Plate tectonics only directly concerns geology and so fits well into that chapter.
+Chemistry is a fairly vast subject, more than a theory, and will be discussed with physics as well as with biology.

 - Quantum mechanics

 The result of it all is that we live in a world where matter sometimes behaves like a particle and sometimes like a wave and where on the atomic scale only probabilities can be calculated.
 All this is taking place in a curved four-dimensional space-time in which space is expanding at an accelerating rate!
 And this space is not an empty vacuum, it is something.
 Got that?
 If not, you might want to read it again.
 But above all, do not give up.
 It takes some getting used to, that’s all.